 - Manufacturers must demonstrate their commitment to protect the environment as evidenced by a written policy statement

 - The use of CARB ATCM / TSCA Title VI compliant low-formaldehyde editing panel products is mandatory and should constitute 100% of all particleboard, medium density fiberboard (MDF) and plywood used in the cabinets.
-These products also must be certified by CARB / TSCA Title VI approved third-party certifier to meet low formaldehyde emission standards
+These products also must be certified by a CARB / TSCA Title VI approved third-party certifier to meet low formaldehyde emission standards

 - 80% of particleboard and MDF used in the cabinets comply with either the CPA ECC 4 or Benchmark CWSS environmental standard.

-- Chain of Custody (COC) Certification of the manufacturer through a recognized sustainable forestry program is encouraged
+- Chain of Custody (COC) Certification of the manufacturer through a recognized sustainable forestry program

 - Hardwoods, softwoods and plywood purchased should be certified through a recognized sustainable forestry program